aleszamp98/ProMeteo/README.md

 - Removing non-physical values from time series.
 - Despiking time series using two methodologies:
-  - *Vickers and Mahrt* (iterative)
+  - *Vickers and Mahrt, 1997*
-  - A non-iterative method based on robust statistics
+  - A costum method called "robust"
 - Interpolating missing or removed values to obtain a continuous time series.
-- Calculating wind direction from wind components in the intrinsic reference system of the sonic anemometer.
+- Calculating wind direction from horizontal wind components in the intrinsic reference system of the sonic anemometer.
-- Performing coordinate rotation into the streamline reference frame (as defined by Finnigan).
+- Performing coordinate rotation into the streamline reference frame (as defined by *Kaimal and Finnigan, 1994*).

 ---